Eric Allandale

 Eric Allandale (born Eric Allandale Dubuisson 4 March 1936 – 23 August 2001) was a trombonist, songwriter, and bandleader.
+During the 1960s, he was in number of bands in various genres which included jazz pop and soul.

+Background

 Early life

 A native of Dominica, West Indies, he moved to the U.K. in 1954 to complete his education.
 He joined the Hammersmith Borough Brass Band as a trumpeter while working as its council surveyor.
 He later switched to trombone and formed an amateur band playing jazz.